Center of Excellence in Urology & Men's Health

 What is Penile Paraffinoma?

-Penile paraffinoma is a condition caused by the injection of non-medical grade foreign substances like paraffin, olive oil, or silicone into the penis in an attempt to increase size.
-The body cannot absorb these materials, leading to chronic inflammation, hard lumps (granulomas), and severe tissue damage that requires surgical intervention by specialist urologists.
+Penile paraffinoma is a serious medical condition caused by the injection of non-medical grade foreign substances such as paraffin, liquid silicone, or olive oil into the penis in an attempt to increase size.
+The human body cannot absorb or break down these materials, which triggers a chronic foreign body reaction leading to hard lumps (granulomas), tissue deformity, chronic inflammation, and severe damage that requires surgical intervention by an experienced reconstructive urologist.

 Clinical Mechanism